The James Webb Interferometer: Space-based interferometric detections of PDS 70 b and c at 4.8 $\mu$m

-In our work, we re-detect PDS 70 b and c at F480M using the James Webb Interferometer, an independent method to Christiaens et al.'s JWST/NIRCam results, and make the most precise measurement of the flux of PDS 70 b at 4.8 $\mu$m, using the JWST/NIRISS F480M filter.
-We also detect PDS 70 c using the F480M filter at a similar precision to \cite{2024arXiv240304855C}, after including our conservative systematic noise estimation in our error budget. \cite{2021AJ....161..148W} made the first interferometric detection of PDS 70 b and c from the ground, using VLTI/GRAVITY. {Here, using the power of the James Webb Interferometer, we detect PDS 70, its outer disk, and its two protoplanets, b and c.
+In our work, we re-detect PDS 70 b and c at F480M using {the Aperture Masking Interferometry mode on JWST/NIRISS}, an independent method to {the JWST/NIRCam results, presented by \cite{2024arXiv240304855C}}, and make the most precise measurement of the flux of PDS 70 b at 4.8 $\mu$m, using the JWST/NIRISS F480M filter.
+We also detect PDS 70 c using the F480M filter at a similar precision to \cite{2024arXiv240304855C}. {Here, using the power of {NIRISS/AMI}, as introduced in these previous works using AMI: \citet{2024ApJ...963..127L,2023arXiv231011508R,2023arXiv231011499S}, we detect PDS 70, its outer disk, and its two protoplanets, b and c.
 These are the first planets detected with space-based interferometry.}

 This paper is structured as follows: \S\,\ref{sec:obs} outlines the data acquisition, reduction and cleaning procedure; \S\,\ref{sec:met} details the disk plus two planet model fitting and the conversion of the measured contrasts to fluxes; \S\,\ref{sec:res} outlines the derived planet parameters and the analysis of the data for any signal beyond the two known planets and the disk; \S\,\ref{sec:disc} discusses the implications of the measured contrasts and the nature of the tentative detection of residual emission in the data.
 We close with a summary in \S\,\ref{sec:con}.